arvi/Agila-Theme/README.md

 ***

 ## Screenshots
-*Current font settings in screenshots:
+Current font settings in screenshots:
 Font face: [__Inconsolata__](https://www.google.com/fonts/specimen/Inconsolata) | Font size: 22*

+Screenshots below are based on the default starting point of all Agila Themes.
+You can customize the UI to your liking by referring to the "Settings" section of this documentation.
+Enjoy! :)

 #### Agila Theme
 ![Screenshot](https://www.dropbox.com/s/jt3choxq6b583t7/Agila%20Theme.png?raw=1)